cockroachdb/cockroach-cloud-sdk-go/docs/EgressRulesApi.md

 **ruleId** | **string** | rule_id is the UUID of an existing egress rule. |

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetEgressRule struct via the builder pattern

 Name | Type | Description  | Notes